wso2/k8s-api-operator/README.md

     - *kubectl delete api "api_name" -n="desired namespace"*
     - ex: ***kubectl delete api petstorebasic -n=wso2***

-- Execute the following command to remove the k8s operator
+- Execute the following command to remove the apim operator
-    - *kubectl remove operator
+    - ***kubectl delete deployment apim-operator -n=wso2-system***

 - Note:
 - If the namespace is not provided, default namespace will be used.
 The namespace used in all the commands must match.